SaschaPeukert/BelegParallelAlgorithmsNeo4j/README.md

 # BelegParallelAlgorithmsNeo4j

-This is the Repo for my student research project  "Parallel Graphalgorithms in Neo4j"
+This is the Repository for my student research project  "Parallel Graphalgorithms in Neo4j" at TU Dresden.

-This is work in progress, so things (mostly this readme/docs) tend do be outdated and will be changed.
+The final PDF document (in German) can be found [here](http://public.sascha-peukert.de/Beleg.pdf)

 # Quick Start